funnsam/funnsam-Client/README.md

 funnsam Client is a client focused on 1.8, and might do newest versions if I wants to

+## How to Install
+1. Download latest version
+2. Go to %appdata%/.minecraft/versions
+3. Extract the folder to there
+4. Enjoy! :)

 ## Features
 - [X] Optifine Embedded Inside
 - [X] Custom Splash Screen